Metropolitan Museum of Art: Drawings and prints

-Meanwhile, acquisitions of drawings, including an album of 50 Goyas (thanks to Ivans, the Met collected almost 300 works by Goya on paper) continued to be processed through the Department of Paintings.
+Meanwhile, acquisitions of drawings, including an album of 50 Goyas (thanks to Ivins, the Met collected almost 300 works by Goya on paper) continued to be processed through the Department of Paintings.
 In 1960, a Department of Drawings was established under Jacob Bean, who served as curator until 1992, during which time the museum's collection of drawings nearly doubled in size, with strengths in French and Italian works.

 Finally, in 1993, a unified Department of Drawings and Prints was created for all works on paper, chaired by George Goldner, who sought to rectify collecting imbalances by adding works by Dutch, Flemish, Central European, Danish, and British artists.
 The department has been led by Nadine Orenstein, Drue Heinz Curator in Charge since 2015.
 A particularly important recent gift was that of the Leslie and Johanna Garfield Collection of British Modernism in 2019.
+Another major gift was that of the Pinkowitz Collection, featuring more than 300 prints "by artists from or working in Mexico," including José Guadalupe Posada, Diego Rivera, the Taller Gráfica Popular, and Elizabeth Catlett.
+It filled important gaps in the collection, and it brought the total number of Mexican prints to 2000, making the Met one of the best collections in the country.
+The exhibition "Mexican Prints at the Vanguard," which included Pinkowitz prints, showcased the museum's collection in 2024.

 The broadened collecting horizons of the museum in the post-Black Lives Matter era have been displayed in the exhibition of contemporary political works on paper called "Revolution, Resistance, and Activism", held at the Met in 2021–22.
 It included such works as the Guerrilla Girls' famous poster Do women have to be naked to get into the Met.
 Museum?, 1987, Julie Torres' Super Diva!, 2020 (a posthumous image of Supreme Court Justice Ruth Bader Ginsburg), and Ben Blount's Black Women's Wisdom, 2019.

 Currently, the Drawings and Prints collection contains about 21,000 drawings, 1.2 million prints, and 12,000 illustrated books made in Europe and the Americas.
 Many of the great masters of European painting, who produced many more sketches and drawings than actual paintings, are represented in the Drawing and Prints collection, sometimes in great concentrations.
 Prints are also represented in multiple states.
 Many artists and makers whose work is in the prints and drawings collection are otherwise not represented in the museum's holdings.